nadiia-duiunova/Marketing_Department/README.md

 In this case study I had to segment the customers to groups or clusters to understand their habits, what do they like / don't like in order to launch targeted marketing campaign.

-Segmentation is done with 3 technichs:
+Segmentation is done with 3 technics:
 - k-means clustering
 - principal component analysis
 - autoencoders